mia-platform/documentation/docs/business_suite/data-visualization.md

 * *Weighted* - To display the cluster groups with the sum of values specified for each serie data point.
 (Ex. group of 3 markers with values 10, 10, and 10 respectively, diplays a cluster with 30 as text)

-* *Single* - To display the cluster groups with the number of markers not weighted by custom values.
-(Ex. group of 3 markers with any value diplays a cluster with 3 as text)
+* *Single* - To display the cluster groups with the number of markers not weighted by custom values. (e.g. group of 3 markers with any value diplays a cluster with 3 as text)

 Example of series with cluster option: